SermetPekin/evdspy-repo/README.md

 ### api_key

 ### .env file

 You may create a .env file in your work environment and write your api key as follows.
-    Script will automaticall load your api key on each call.
+Script will load your api key from this file on load if available.

 ```bash
     #.env file